 - Recognize the signs of a DDoS attack: the first and best defense against a DDoS attack is the ability to recognize it early.
 Unfortunately, not all DDoS attacks are easy to distinguish from normal spikes in network or web traffic, or a sudden slowdown in network performance.
 Invest in the right technology, expertise and training to help you tell the difference, or use an anti-DDoS service, as discussed below.

 - Incident response planning: Be ready with a great incident response program and include in it a DDoS mitigation plan.

 - Have your threat intel handy: Half the battle in today’s environment is knowing what to look for.
 What are the potential indicators of compromise that an attack is underway?
 What threat vectors are most popular?
-And how are your peers responding to those attacks?
-Join your local ISAC, use the threat intel service provider or network with your peers to understand the source of threats and attacks.
+If any of your peers have also been targeted, how have they responded to those attacks?
+Join your local information sharing network, and use the threat intelligence service provider or network with your peers to understand the source of threats and attacks.

 - Other Mitigation Defenses and Tools: There are two tools that companies should consider in addition to standard signature-based firewalls and routers (to reject known bad traffic) when thinking about mitigation strategies: (1) Load balancers to balance traffic across multiple servers within a defined network with the goal of creating additional network availability, and (2) a cloud-based anti-DDoS solution to filter or divert malicious DDoS traffic.

 Today, with the large-scale commoditization and distribution of sophisticated cyber-attack tools, more and more people have access to sophisticated malware that facilitates DDoS attacks.
 As artificial intelligence starts to permeate all areas of technology, it is reasonable to assume that future attacks will be AI-driven, possibly creating a reemergence of this nuisance.
 Don’t let your environment end up being a source of impatience for your clients.